 Mind Rape: The Psionics skill is described as this, even earning the achievement "Get Out Of My Head" for mastering it.
 In practice, this is achieved through a basic hypnosis spell and a spell to make monsters fight for you for a time.

 Money for Nothing: Depending on your build and how lucky you've been with random finds, you'll eventually have more money than you know what to do with somewhere around floor 10 or so.
+It's usually still not quite enough to buy overpriced endgame artefacts in the shop though.
+The Bankster skill tree changes this situation - it can make you absurdly rich, but it enables you to spend the money on in-combat boons as well.

 Money Spider: Most monsters drop zorkmids, for whatever reason.